Andrew S. Curran

 Comments

-Elected a Fellow in the history of medicine at the New York Academy of Medicine in 2010, Curran has also received fellowships from the National Endowment for the Humanities, the Mellon Foundation, the Schomburg Center for Research on Black Culture (declined), the John D. and Catherine T. MacArthur Foundation, and Wesleyan’s Center for Humanities.
+Elected a Fellow in the history of medicine at the New York Academy of Medicine in 2010, Curran has also received research fellowships from the National Endowment for the Humanities, the Mellon Foundation, the Schomburg Center for Research on Black Culture (declined), and the John D. and Catherine T. MacArthur Foundation.
 He was also the co-winner of the James L. Clifford prize for the best article in eighteenth-century studies in 2011 on the history of albinism.
-Curran has served on the editorial board of Studies in Eighteenth Century Culture and is presently on the board of Critical Philosophy of Race and Diderot Studies.
+Most recently, Curran received a National Endowment for the Humanities Public Scholars award (2016).
+He was also named a Chevalier dans l’ordre des Palmes Académiques in September of 2015.

 Comments are closed.

-Modified on: Apr 29th, 2013 Log in
+Modified on: Sep 6th, 2018 Log in

 • Welcome

-• The Anatomy of Blackness
+• Reviews: The Anatomy of Blackness

 • New Books in History Interview